rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 After over a year in development, [version 0.1 of Ambient][ambient-blog] (formerly known as Dims) was unveiled to the public.
-It is an open-source multiplayer 3D game runtime, compatible with any language that compiles to/runs on WebAssembly, and designed to make it easy to build and deploy rich multiplayer worlds and experiences.
+It is an open-source multiplayer 3D game runtime, compatible with any language that compiles to/runs on WebAssembly, and is designed to make it easy to build and deploy rich multiplayer worlds and experiences.

 It is guided by several core principles, including seamless networking, data-oriented design, interoperability, and more.
-The core runtime is written in Rust and uses WGPU for graphics, Quinn for networking and WebAssembly for user logic.
+The core runtime is written in Rust and uses WGPU for graphics, Quinn for networking, and WebAssembly for user logic.
 This allows it to run on all major desktop platforms, with active work underway for the Web and other targets.

-Check out [the GitHub][ambient-github] (2600 stars!) to get started with building for/or on Ambient yourself, or chat to the developers and other explorers on [the Discord][ambient-discord].
+Check out [the GitHub][ambient-github] (2600 stars!) to get started with building for/or on Ambient yourself, or chat with the developers and other explorers on [the Discord][ambient-discord].

 _Discussion: [/r/rust][ambient-reddit], [Hacker News][ambient-hn]_